vtrbtf/resume/RESUME.md

 - Pivotal Cloud Foundry with Node.js and Java stacks
 - Azure and OpenStack

-### Software Consultant _[São Paulo - 2016/2017]_
+### Software Consultant _[2016/2017]_
 Contributed to internal projects, mainly working on building an open source CMS, for 6 months.
-After that, I started to work for a big NA retail client, mainly developing and maintaining internal APIs.
+After that, I started to work for a NA retail client, mainly developing and maintaining internal APIs.

 Some experience that I had includes:
 - DevOps culture and Continuous Deployment